For more SSHRC-specific definitions see http://www.sshrc-crsh.gc.ca/funding-financement/programs-programmes/definitions-eng.aspx#a11

 CO: Communications Officer.
 Responsible for coordinating with collaborators and partner institutions and communicating with related projects in the field.

 CSC (Central Steering Committee): Nine-member committee responsible for decision-making in consultation with Executive Committee, Advisory Committee.
-Bhiksu Huimin (DILA), Michael Friedrich (Hamburg), Vincent Goossaert (EPHE), Ann Heirman (Ghent), Youn-mi Kim (Yale), Bruce Rusk (UBC), Kai Sheng (Tsing-hua), Masahiro Shimoda (Tokyo), Stephen Teiser (Princeton).
+James Benn (McMaster), Jinhua Chen (UBC), Bhiksu Huimin (DILA), Vincent Goossaert (EPHE), Ann Heirman (Ghent), Christina Laffin (UBC), Bruce Rusk (UBC), Stephen Teiser (Princeton).